 To create a formative assessment:

-3. Check the "formative assessment" box.
-If you want the assessment's score included in the final grade, check the "include formative in final grade and show score to students" box.
+- Check the Formative box in the Advanced assessment options card.
+If you want the assessment's score included in the final grade, check the Include formative in final grade box; checking this box makes the score visible to students.

-4. Click Save in the top righthand corner when finished, or select the Questions tab to create assessment questions.
+- Save or select the Questions tab to create assessment questions.

 Align objectives to activities and assessment questions